Dipoles and streams in two-dimensional turbulence: Structural models

 Even if this paper is mostly concerned with the large energy-containing structures of the flow, there is no doubt that two-dimensional turbulence can also be described as a collection of coherent vortices \citep{mcwilliams84,mcwilliams90,Benzi92}.
 The question that interests us here is whether the large-scale structure discussed above for the kinetic energy can be described in terms of the organisation of these vortices.
 In this section, we first address the properties and evolution of the vortices themselves.

 Figure \ref{fig:vortices}(a) shows a segmentation of a typical flow field into individual vortices, defined as connected regions in which $|\omega|\ge H\omega'$.
 As in the case of figure \ref{fig:heath}, the vorticity of the flow separates into a few large connected objects for $H\ll 1$, and breaks into more numerous smaller objects as $H$ increases.
 Beyond a certain threshold, the number of vortices decreases again, and eventually vanishes when no vorticity satisfies the thresholding condition.
 The value $H=0.9$ used in figure \ref{fig:vortices} is chosen to maximise the number of individual vortices \citep{moisy04}.
 To gain some sense of the importance of vortex interactions, the vortices in figure \ref{fig:vortices}(a) are grouped into co- and counter-rotating pairs.
 Two vortices are considered a potential pair if their area, $s$, differs by less than a factor of $m^2$, which is an adjustable parameter.
+The underlying rationale for this restriction is that very dissimilar vortices are unlikely to form long-lived pairs, because the larger one would tear the smaller one apart \citep{meunier05}.
 The figure uses $m=2$, but statistics compiled with $m=1.5$ and $m=3$ show no substantial differences \citep[see][]{jotploff}.
 Vortices are paired to the closest unpaired neighbour within their area class, and no vortex can have more than one partner.
 Some vortices find no suitable partner, and are left unpaired.